LIFE FOR WOMEN IN THE 19TH CENTURY

 For working class women life was an endless round of hard work and drudgery.
 As soon as they were old enough they worked on farms and in factories.
 Even when they married and had children housework was very hard without electricity or modern cleaning agents.

-On the other hand in the 19th century working class girls began to get some education.
+On the other hand in the 19th century most working class girls got some education.
 In the early and mid 19th century the churches provided some schools.
 After 1870 the state provided them.

 The Family in the 19th Century